 The initial dominance of vat-produced products was challenged somewhat later in the Information Age by the rise of plants or fungi gengineered to produce the desired products, including products previously derived only from animals or from vat-tech cell cultures.
 Deliplants, meatshrooms, hornwoods, and fur trees were just a few of the early entries into the markets of the day.
 As these organisms required no more infrastructure than a standard farm or greenhouse, and could be propagated from seeds and cuttings, the cost to acquire and maintain them was quite low.
 However, even at the height of the later Dark Ages, when simple and robust systems requiring little infrastructure were at a premium, vat-tech retained its place for bulk applications.

-Vat-tech survived a similar challenge in the Nanotech Age when the first inexpensive and reliable nanofacs able to produce good facsimiles of natural organic materials became available.
+Vat-tech survived a similar challenge in the Golden Age when the first inexpensive and reliable nanofacs able to produce good facsimiles of natural organic materials became available.
 While nanofacs did replace vat-tech for shaped items, vat-tech was retained for the creation of bulk lots of materials.
 Some societies abandoned nanofacs entirely after the Technocalypse as being too dangerous and unreliable, bringing about a rebound of vat-tech, but even when the cloud over nanotech use lifted in the First Federation vat-tech retained its niche.

 Finally, the advent of seed-tech and sporetech organisms (gengineered, bionano, hylonano or synano) that simply grow into a finished product, without the intermediary step of assembly, had an impact on the demand for bulk vat-produced components, but such organisms are adapted to a narrow range of habitats, have some limitations because of the fact that they must grow, and may be difficult to modify to the tastes of a particular prospective owner.
 Again, there are many situations in which it is better to assemble an object from vat-grown components.